Fiat 1100: 1100 D

 Retaining the exterior changes of this model, in 1962 Fiat introduced the third generation 1100, called the 1100 D. It was a four-door sedan, very similar to the Granluce but with simpler sides and a new simpler rectangular front end.
-The 1100 D was a successful Italian Standard in the early sixties and along with its own Estate or Family car version and a Deluxe model that offered a higher performance of 50 PS, extra side moldings, front bench seat with two reclining backs and carpet floor mats.
+The 1100 D was a successful Italian family car in the early sixties and was accompanied by a Familiare (estate version) and a Deluxe model that offered a higher performance of 50 PS, extra side moldings, front bench seat with two reclining backs and carpet floor mats.
+The rear seatback could be folded down, allowing for longer cargo to be carried.
 These survived without any substantial alteration until 1966, when the introduction of the groundbreaking 124 model imposed a further change in styling.
 Power was 40 PS at the time of introduction, which was soon increased to 43 PS.

 The Fiat 1100 D was manufactured under licence in India by the Premier Automobiles Limited beginning in 1964.
 The vehicle was initially marketed as the Fiat 1100 D, as the Premier President for model year 1972, and as the Premier Padmini since 1974 until its discontinuation in 2000.
 By 1993, a diesel version with a 1366 cc diesel engine made in collaboration with FNM from Italy and was badged as the Premier Padmini 137D.The car manufacturing plant was closed down by 2000.